aethercycle/aethercycle-protocol/README.md

 ## 🚧 Status

-- Core contracts and NFT staking logic are fully unit tested and passing.
+- All core contracts and staking contracts are fully unit tested and passing.
+- Comprehensive test coverage ensures mathematical rigor and security.

 ## 👤 Author